shikras/d-cube/README.md

 Description Detection Dataset ($D^3$, /dikju:b/) is an attempt at creating a next-generation object detection dataset.
 Unlike traditional detection datasets, the class names of the objects are no longer simple nouns or noun phrases, but rather complex and descriptive, such as `a dog not being held by a leash`.
 For each image in the dataset, any object that matches the description is annotated.
 The dataset provides annotations such as bounding boxes and finely crafted instance masks.
 We believe it will contribute to computer vision and vision-language communities.

 # News
+- [02/14/2024] Evaluation on several SOTA methods (SPHNX (the first MLLM evaluated!), G-DINO, UNINEXT, etc.) are released, together with a [leaderboard](https://github.com/shikras/d-cube/tree/main/eval_sota) for $D^3$. :fire::fire:

 - [10/12/2023] We released an [awesome-described-object-detection](https://github.com/Charles-Xie/awesome-described-object-detection) list to collect and track related works.
-The paper is renamed as *Described Object Detection: Liberating Object Detection with Flexible Expressions* ([arxiv](https://arxiv.org/abs/2307.12813)).

 - [09/22/2023] Our DOD [paper](https://arxiv.org/abs/2307.12813) just got accepted by NeurIPS 2023! :fire:

 - [07/25/2023] This toolkit is available on PyPI now.
 You can install this repo with `pip install ddd-dataset`.

-- [07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
+- [07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) introducing the DOD task and the $D^3$ dataset, is available on arxiv.
 Check it out!

 - [07/18/2023] We have released our Description Detection Dataset ($D^3$) and the first version of $D^3$ toolbox.
 You can download it now for your project.

 - [07/14/2023] Our GRES [paper](https://arxiv.org/abs/2305.12452) has been accepted by ICCV 2023.

 # Contents
 - [Dataset Highlight](#task-and-dataset-highlight)
 - [Download](#download)
 - [Installation](#installation)
 - [Usage](#usage)

 # Task and Dataset Highlight